-- (a) the steps taken or impact on conservation of energy: MSEDCL Maximum contract Demand reduced from 1490 to 950 KVA so saving of Rs.
-1.0 L per month - (b) the steps taken by the company for utilising alternate sources of energy:
+- (a) the steps taken or impact on conservation of energy: There has been reduction in MSEDCL Maximum contract Demand from 1490 KVA to 950 KVA. - (b) the steps taken by the company for utilising alternate sources of energy:

 The Company has implemented roof top solar systems using renewable / natural resources and your Company would continue to explore alternative sources of energy in future.